 Caroline Crouch: Greek pilot guilty of murdering British wife and strangling dog

+Caroline Crouch: Greek pilot jailed for life for murdering British wife and strangling dog

+Babis Anagnostopoulos murdered Caroline Crouch as couple’s 11-month-old daughter slept in house

+Related: Greek pilot found guilty of wife’s death hugs victim’s mother at memorial in 2021

-A Greek helicopter pilot has today been found guilty of mudering his British-Greek wife in their home and strangling their dog.
+A Greek helicopter pilot has been sentenced to life in prison after being found guilty of brutally murdering his British-Greek wife at their home, and strangling their dog in a bid to cover up the killing.

-Babis Anagnostopoulos, 34, was today convicted of the murder of Caroline Crouch, 20, in May 2021 as the couple’s 11-month-old daughter slept in the house.
+Babis Anagnostopoulos, 34, was convicted of the murder of Caroline Crouch, 20, in May 2021 as the couple’s 11-month-old daughter slept in the house.
+The court earlier heard the child was found lying next to her mother’s lifeless body.

+He was sentenced to life in prison for her murder, and an additional 10 years for killing their dog

 The civil aviation pilot and flight instructor was also found guilty of trying to mislead police for weeks by claiming Crouch was murdered by armed intruders who had broken into their home.

 He originally told police he was tied up by four robbers who put a gun to his child’s head, strangled his wife, and then got away with £10,000 in cash.

-But police found that examination of mobile devices, a smartwatch with a heart rate monitor used by Crouch, and cameras, had established a timeline that contradicted with the pilot’s testimony.
+But police said that examination of mobile devices, a smartwatch with a heart rate monitor used by Crouch, and cameras, had established a timeline that contradicted with the pilot’s testimony.

-He also strangled the family dog, Roxy, in order to give weight to his narrative that the family had been victim to intruders demanding they be handed the family’s hidden valuables, an Athens court found.
+He also strangled the family dog, Roxy, in order to give weight to his narrative that the family had been victim to intruders demanding they be handed the family’s hidden valuables, an Athens court heard.

 The incident stirred up national outrage, prompting authorities to pledge a €300,000 (£254,000) reward for information about the crime.

-The killer eventually abandoned the burglary yarn in favour of claiming his wife had died following an altercation between the pair over their daughter’s care.
+The killer eventually abandoned the burglary story in favour of claiming his wife had died following an altercation between the pair over their daughter’s care.
 But prosecutors maintained that Anagnostopoulos intentionally suffocated her while she slept in their home.

 He had previously admitted to killing his wife but denied premeditated murder, which carries a life sentence.